 Specifically, L. acidophilus and Bifidobacterium species are able to bind with food-borne toxins like aflatoxin (from mould grown on food), effectively eliminating them from the body, (6) and also compete with and aid resistance to common food-borne pathogens like E. coli, Staphylococcus aureus, Listeria monocytogenes, Vibrio parahaemolyticus, Vibrio cholerae, Helicobacter pylori, Klebsiella, Salmonella, Shigella, Clostridium, and Candida.
 (7)

-Interestingly, the combination of probiotics with plant phenols (like those found in Good Green Stuff) provides synergistic benefits, with greater survival, adhesion, and maintenance of beneficial bacteria and improved health benefits.
+Interestingly, the combination of probiotics with plant phenols (like those found in Good Green Vitality) provides synergistic benefits, with greater survival, adhesion, and maintenance of beneficial bacteria and improved health benefits.
 (8)

 Prebiotics, soluble fibre, and resistant starch